microsoft/windows-networking-tools/MultipathLatencyAnalyzer/readme.md

 18431992 kb (2303999 datagrams) were sent in 3599 seconds.
 The effective bitrate was 5121 kB/s.

-The secondary interface prevented 2940 lost frames
-The secondary interface saved 1399099 ms (9%)
+The secondary interface prevented 2940 lost datagrams The secondary interface saved 1399099 ms (9%)
-266538 frames were received first on the secondary interface (11%)
+266538 datagrams were received first on the secondary interface (11%)

 --- DETAILS ---

-Sent frames on primary interface: 2303999
+Sent datagrams on primary interface: 2303999
-Sent frames on secondary interface: 2296109
+Sent datagrams on secondary interface: 2296109

-Received frames on primary interface: 2300051 (99%) Received frames on secondary interface: 2294709 (99%)
+Received datagrams on primary interface: 2300051 (99%) Received datagrams on secondary interface: 2294709 (99%)

-Lost frames on primary interface: 3948 (0%)
+Lost datagrams on primary interface: 3948 (0%)
-Lost frames on secondary interface: 1400 (0%)
+Lost datagrams on secondary interface: 1400 (0%)
-Lost frames on both interface simultaneously: 1008 (0%)
+Lost datagrams on both interface simultaneously: 1008 (0%)

 Average latency on primary interface: 6 ms
 Average latency on secondary interface: 9 ms